2022 Central Standards

-- The lead applicant is headquartered in Missouri, Iowa, Nebraska, or Kansas
+- At least one applicant is headquartered in Missouri, Iowa, Nebraska, or Kansas.

-- The proposed project aligns with at least one of the listed goals of the Central Standards program (See “Goals for Program” section above).
+- The proposed project aligns with at least one of the listed goals of the Central Standards RFP (See “Goals for Program” section above).

-- Applicants will be required to submit a full fundraising plan and will be evaluated on viability.
+- Applicants will be required to submit a fundraising plan and will be evaluated on viability.

 BUDGET & AWARDS

-Applicants may request funding up to $250,000 to be distributed over 12 to 36 months.
-While award amounts for individual projects will vary, we anticipate the average grant size to be between $50,000 and $200,000.
-In the full proposal round, applicants will submit a submit a project budget that aligns with the scope of the project, supports proposed activities, and clearly connects those activities with line item requests.
+Applicants may request funding up to $450,000 to be distributed over 12 to 36 months.
+While award amounts for individual projects will vary, we anticipate the average grant size to be between $50,000 and $350,000.
+Applicants should submit a project budget that aligns with the scope of the project, supports proposed activities, and clearly connects those activities with line-item requests.